ravi2196/ravi2196/README.md

 You can also find me on [![Twitter][1.2]][1],  or on [![LinkedIn][3.2]][3]. website -->

-🌱 I’m currently learning DevOps
+🌱 I’m currently learning GenAI

 👯 I’m looking to collaborate on different projects

 👨‍💻 All of my projects are available at [my website](https://ravi2196.me)

-📝 I actively post on [LinkedIn](https://linkedin.com/in/ravi2196)
+📝 I actively post on [LinkedIn](https://www.linkedin.com/in/ravi-shankar-450016203/)

-👀 Ask me about React, NextJS, NodeJS, and APIs
+👀 Ask me about Machine Learning, Deep Learning,

-📫You can reach me at ravi21962002@gmail.com
+📫You can reach me at rshankar0901@gmail.com

 ⚡ Fun fact  - I like Philosophy and Astronomy